PrefectHQ/prefect/src/prefect/_vendor/README.md

 change in that version is simply to set a lower-bound on `python-multipart`, which we have also done in `requirements-client.txt`

-In a future update, we'll apply the patch for that CVE to this copy of starlette.

 We can remove our vendored FastAPI and Starlette and move to the latest version after the deprecation period for pydantic v1 support has passed.